 In addition to these much-needed investments, Feeding America urges state officials to identify other sources of funding, including unallocated federal funds, that they can immediately use to provide further emergency food assistance during this time of continued economic hardship for many families.

 What’s Feeding America Doing?

-- Our network is the largest TEFAP participant, with 193 of our 200 food banks receiving and distributing TEFAP foods.
-Feeding America food banks receive TEFAP foods through their individual states and then distribute the food directly to local organizations, including food pantries, soup kitchens, and shelters.
+- The Feeding America network is the largest TEFAP participant, with approximately 96% of Feeding America partner food banks receiving and distributing TEFAP foods in fiscal year 2022.
+Feeding America food banks receive TEFAP foods through their states and then distribute the food to local organizations, including food pantries, meal programs and shelters.

-- States and the Feeding America food bank network place food orders with USDA, who then works with the food industry to fulfill the orders.
+- States and the Feeding America network place food orders with USDA, which then works with the food industry to fulfill the orders.
 Each state is required to determine how TEFAP foods are distributed, and they oversee the agencies that distribute the food.

 - TEFAP offers more than 120 nutritious foods, including fruits, vegetables, eggs, meat, poultry, fish, nuts, milk, cheese, and whole-grain and enriched-grain products, such as rice, cereal and pasta.

 i.
 Under Feeding America’s proposal, this would be around $920 million per year for TEFAP food purchases at current inflation levels.
 Feeding America’s proposal would double the base amount for mandatory TEFAP food purchases from $250 million to $500 million per year, adjusted annually for inflation.
 (Under current law, food purchases are authorized at $250 million per year, which has been adjusted annually for inflation since 2008.
 For fiscal year 2023, that inflation-adjusted funding amount was $445 million.)